jojosony21/Ft_app_backend/README.md

 ## Start the server

-- Run `npm start` to start the server.
+- Run `node app.js` to start the server.

 ## Endpoints